PlasmaFAIR/neasy-f/README.md

   the same call, so we don't need to switch between `nf90_create` and `nf90_open` calls
 - neasy-f always creates corresponding variables for the dimensions
+- neasy-f can check the dimensions from an array of strings, which means we don't need to store the dimension IDs

 neasy-f is designed to be "mostly drop-in", meaning you can use it to entirely